 To keep you on the road to safety, here are a few basics tips for motorists at rail crossings: Train Travel…

-• Train Travel, expect a train anytime.
+- Train Travel, expect it anytime.
 Trains run anytime, day, night, on any track, in any direction.

-• Train Travel, don’t fool.
+- Train Travel, don’t fool.
 The train is closer and faster than you think.
 It’s easy to misjudge a train’s speed and its distance, most at night.
-If you see a train, just wait.
+If you see, just wait.

 According to Colorado Railcar Manufacturing, the company that designed the cars.
 The DMU combines its drive systems and passenger accommodations into a unit.
 Each DMU has to seat 90 passengers and can pull added motorized coaches.